rabe42/vue-electron-template/readme.md

 - Creation of standalone applications (Windows, Mac, Linux)

 ## About Me
-Starting my university education in the early 1980th, I lost track how often, I had to learn a new approach to software develoment. (`Basic, Pascal, C, Modula 2, Lisp, Prolog, MC68k, C++, ML, Scheme, Smalltalk, Java, Scheme, Python, Groovy, JavaScript`)
+Starting my university education in the early 1980th, I lost track how often, I had to learn a new approach to software develoment. (`Basic, Pascal, C, Modula 2, Lisp, Prolog, MC68k, C++, ML, Scheme, Smalltalk, Java, Scheme, Python, Groovy, JavaScript`) I moved to management in 2005 but never lost contact to new technologies.